2018 FIFA World Cup qualification – UEFA second round: Seeding and draw

 The second round draw took place on 17 October 2017 at 14:00 CEST (UTC+2), at the FIFA headquarters in Zürich, Switzerland.
 Teams were seeded based on October 2017 FIFA World Rankings (shown below in brackets), with each tie seeing a seeded team drawn against an unseeded team.
 Each tie's order of legs was decided as part of the draw.

 The draw was conducted by Mexican TV presenter Vanessa Huppenkothen with the assistance of former Spain international Fernando Hierro.

-Playoffs
+Matches

 The first legs were played on 9–11 November, and the second legs were played on 12–14 November 2017.

-Times are CET (UTC+1) as listed by UEFA (local times are in parentheses).

 Switzerland won 1–0 on aggregate and qualified for the 2018 FIFA World Cup.

 Croatia won 4–1 on aggregate and qualified for the 2018 FIFA World Cup.

 Denmark won 5–1 on aggregate and qualified for the 2018 FIFA World Cup.

 Sweden won 1–0 on aggregate and qualified for the 2018 FIFA World Cup.